1247Foundation Ermesinde of Luxembourg

-CramiquesFlagship product – sold out by Friday opening
+CramiquesFlagship product – sold out upon opening Friday

-Comital necropolis · Cistercian resilience · Semois meander
+Comital necropolis · Cistercian resilience · Meander of the Semois

 Eight centuries of spiritual continuity

-The Notre-Dame de Cordemois Abbey is the direct heir to the Clairefontaine Abbey, founded in 1247 by Countess Ermesinde of Luxembourg.
-For a century, this site served as a necropolis for the Luxembourg comital family — ensuring Cistercian spiritual protection for the dynasty.
+The Notre-Dame de Cordemois Abbey is the direct heir to the Clairefontaine abbey, founded in 1247 by Countess Ermesinde of Luxembourg.
+For a century, this site served as a necropolis for the comital family of Luxembourg — guaranteeing Cistercian spiritual protection for the dynasty.
 Suppressed by the French Revolution (1794-1796), the tradition survived in France before resettling in this Ardennes meander in 1933-1934.

-The resurrection of Cordemois is part of the great Belgian monastic renewal movement led by Dom Marie-Albert van der Cruyssen — the same restorer who breathed life into Orval Abbey.
-The nuns, coming from La Cour Pétral (Diocese of Chartres), chose this site for its geographical solitude, meeting the Cistercian ideal of withdrawal from the world in a preserved natural setting.
+The resurrection of Cordemois is part of the great movement of Belgian monastic renewal led by Dom Marie-Albert van der Cruyssen — the same restorer who breathed life into the Orval abbey.
+The nuns, coming from La Cour Pétral (Diocese of Chartres), chose this site for its geographic solitude, fulfilling the Cistercian ideal of withdrawal from the world in a preserved natural setting.

 📍 Location Cordemois – Bouillon, Province of Luxembourg, BE